CSE512-16S/a3-dennis418szsy-xdu2peter-ryansmcgee/README.md

 Color is used to encode the number of current cases.
 Dark means a larger population of people having SARS.
 Tableau has this nice feature that enable you to play a video on how the map changes over time.
 There is also a slider that controls the date of the map.
 We think these are nice, and we decided to implement a slider in our interactive visualization.

 To show more than just the current cases, we decide to include area charts that shows the number of death and recovery as well.
+Red, yellow and blue are the colors for different area, taking into consideration of Deuteranopia(red-green color blindness).
 A scetch using data from the world looks like this,

 ![summary](https://github.com/CSE512-16S/a3-dennis418szsy-xdu2peter-ryansmcgee/blob/master/storyboard/worldAreaChart.png)